jonathf/numpoly/tasks.rst

 Difficulty: easy

 Pickle should work out of the box.
-Preferably using the numpyu own ``np.save`` interface.
+Preferably using the ``np.save`` interface.
 But if not possible, using something like h5py.

 Along the way:
 * Add optional requirement h5py (if applicable)
-* Add test demontrating the feature
+* Add test demonstrating the feature

 True division and mod support
 -----------------------------